S-624

 Plain Language

-Licensed health information chatbot operators must demonstrate their chatbot's effectiveness through peer-reviewed controlled trials with adequate sample sizes and real-world performance data, comparative analysis against human expert performance, and compliance with minimum domain benchmarks set by the Department.
-This is an ongoing operational requirement — licensees must continue to meet these standards, not merely demonstrate them at the time of application.
-The requirement for peer-reviewed trials is notably more rigorous than typical AI safety evaluation requirements in other jurisdictions.
+Licensed health information chatbot operators must demonstrate the chatbot's effectiveness through three separate requirements: (1) peer-reviewed, controlled trials with adequate sample sizes using real-world performance data, (2) comparative analysis against human expert performance, and (3) meeting minimum domain benchmarks set by the Department.
+These are substantive efficacy validation requirements — not just safety testing — and are unusual in requiring peer-reviewed trials and human-expert benchmarking for a chatbot product.

 Statutory Text